antonio-caceres/SHIS2018/README.md

 * Training a neural network to tell the difference between two or three types of objects
 * Outlining a ‘learning path’ for other computer scientists to more easily learn about ANNs
 * Create an ANN that can ‘imagine’ and ‘write’ numbers or letters. (stretch goal)

+*pyMNIST Neural Network*
+My first major project is finished.
+To use this neural network, visit https://github.com/zalandoresearch/fashion-mnist.
+Download the repo, and move the data and utils folder into the project folder for my neural network.
+The code used to implement the data is already included in my application file.
+If you want to use the MNIST dataset, download the dataset from http://yann.lecun.com/exdb/mnist/ and move it into the mnist folder in the data folder.